Legal Agreement: Terms of Service

 - We may amend these Terms at any time by providing written notice.
 If we choose to do so, we will inform you in writing.
 If you are unhappy with any proposed changes contact any of our staff members and we will use reasonable endeavours to address your concerns.

 - You may change your personal and billing information and change or cancel your Membership via the Portal.
-You must do this at least 30 days from end of month (Minimum Notice) for the change or cancellation to take effect.
-Members wishing to put their memberships on hold or 'pause' may only do so for a maximum of 2 weeks up to twice per year.
-The minimum notice period must be adhered to prior to the hold or pause taking effect.
+You must do this at least 30 days prior to the day you require the change or cancellation to take effect.

 - We may cancel your Membership with immediate effect if you: